Trail Mix Recipe (Homemade + Healthy)

-This homemade Healthy Trail Mix recipe is easy to make and customize, loaded with healthy fats from wholesome nuts, dried fruit, and your favorite add-ins!
+Homemade Trail Mix is easy to make and customize, and loaded with wholesome nuts, dried fruit, and your favorite add-ins.
+Portion it into small baggies for individual healthy trail mix snack packs!

 WANT TO SAVE THIS RECIPE?